plan-be/iode/api/LEC.md

 Let's compile the expression

-    A+ln(B)
+    A + ln(B)

-After the first compilation step, two tables are created:
+At the end of the first compilation step, two tables are created:

 - L_NAMES which is a table with the names found in the LEC expression:

       A